rbreesems/flamingo/README.md

 The `slink` targets in the `platformio.ini` enable the serial link code.
 This code is meant for a RAK19007 Wisblock base board + RAK4631 module + RAK5802 RS485 module (installed in the IO slot of the Wisblock base board).
 This firmware modification sends/receives packets out the RS485 port in addition to the LORA link.
 This is intended to be used to hard link a pair of radios in a cave where wireless between the two radios is impractical.
 The
 RAK5802 RS485 module uses the RXD1, TXD1 ports, so do not use this software with a board that has something connected to these ports, like the WisMesh Pocket radio that has a built-in GPS connected to this port.

+Our terminology for radio that has the RS485 interface is `bridge node`, as it allows bridging between the wireless/wired worlds.

 Baud rate vs range testing yielded: